goto-eof/goto-eof/README.md

-Hello, my name is Andrei and I am a full-stack software developer from Italy.
+Hey there!
+I'm Andrei, a full-stack developer from Italy with a passion for transforming ideas into robust, user-friendly applications.

 For more info please visit [my website](https://andre-i.eu) (I keep it updated).